 Source: Ministry of Planning and Cooperation.
-Casen 2006.
+Casen 2009.

 Chile is highly concentrated, both in terms of income distribution and geographical location of wealth.
-In 2009, the wealthiest 10% of municipalities collected 56.1% of all municipal income (mainly through real estate taxes), while the poorest 10% collected only 0.4%.
+In 2010, the wealthiest 10% of municipalities collected 57.6% of all municipal income (mainly through real estate taxes), while the poorest 10% collected only 0.7%.
 The government created the Municipal Fund as part of its efforts to redistribute resources across municipalities.
 This fund pools a percentage of revenues from fees collected by Chile's 345 municipal governments on annual vehicle taxes and commercial licenses, as well as a portion of the amounts allocated to municipal governments by the central government from the collection of real estate taxes.
 The fund then distributes these revenues to lower income municipalities.
 In December 2007, the Municipal Fund was redesigned, allowing the use of 100% of the funds in accordance with a redistribution criteria and mandating the Undersecretary of Regional Development (Subsecretaría de Desarrollo Regional) to publish on the Internet all of the information about collections and the use of funds, outstanding debts and renegotiations.
-(See "Public Sector Finance - General - Public Sector Account and Fiscal Statistics").
+(See "Public Sector Finance-General-Public Sector Account and Fiscal Statistics").

 In January 2009, Congress enacted a bill to support national investment and employment, including an extraordinary contribution to the Common Municipal Fund of US\$42.5 million.
-As a consequence of the 2010 earthquake and tsunami, the government, the Public Budget Office and the Association of Municipalities are considering a new legislative proposal to jointly make an additional extraordinary contribution to the Common Municipal Fund, which will be directly distributed to the Municipalities that were most affected by the catastrophe.
+As a consequence of the 2010 earthquake and tsunami, the government, the Public Budget Office and the Association of Municipalities obtained Congressional approval for new legislation (Law No 20,462 of 2010) allowing the Public Budget Office and the Association of Municipalities to jointly contribute up to Ps.
+10,000 million to the Common Municipal Fund, with the funds to be directly distributed to those Municipalities most affected by the catastrophe, excluding the richest Municipalities of Santiago, Providencia, Vitacura and Lo Barnechea.